MomsFriendlyDevCo/Momsronomicon/tools.md

 Tools
 =====
 > The easiest method to compute newbie programmer specific hash is to sit them in front of VI and ask them to quit.
-> - MC, The author
+> - MC, The totally-biased author of this guide

 Design tools
 ------------